This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has a low blood sugar level and it does not improve with treatment.

-- Your child's blood sugar level is above 240 mg/dL and does not come down after a dose of insulin.
+- Your child's blood sugar level does not lower with extra insulin.

 - Your child has abdominal pain, diarrhea, or is vomiting.